 The occupant load factor in this example is from the current building code (2015 IBC) and applies to new construction, additions, and occasionally existing buildings (depending on the level of modification).

 If this classroom example is in a building constructed in 1980, it falls under the jurisdiction of Title 23 IL Admin Code Parts 175 and 185.
 Under these requirements, the occupant loading is calculated 18 sf/person, or 50 persons.

-Furthermore, if you have a storage room, or a wood shop built under the current (2015) code, the space must have EITHER a 1-hour fire separation OR be fully sprinklered.
-If the space was constructed under Part 175 or Part 185 (pre-1995), the code requires a minimum 1-hour fire resistance rating REGARDLESS of whether you are sprinklered.
+Furthermore, if you have a storage room or a woodshop built under the current (2015) code, the space must have EITHER a 1-hour fire separation OR be fully sprinklered.
+If the space was constructed under Part 175 or Part 185 (pre-1995), the code requires a minimum 1-hour fire-resistance rating REGARDLESS of whether you are sprinklered.

-So, the code year can effect various factors such as the number of allowed persons per square feet as well as requirements for fire resistance.
+So, the code year can affect various factors such as the number of allowed persons per square feet as well as requirements for fire resistance.
 One crucial point to note is that when you examine an existing building, you must apply the code in effect at the time of construction, and you cannot reduce the level of protection provided under the original construction.